Amin0x/aminoo/README.md

 * Offers and discounts.
 * Companies and organization.
 * Notification and watching.
-* Stores location and maps
+* Stores location and maps.
+* Email notifications
+* SMS notifications

 ## Admin Portal